SITE MENU

 STROMNESS

 Known as Hamnavoe ("haven bay") in old Norse, it is still a busy harbour thanks to the car ferry which links Orkney to Shetland and mainland Scotland.
 Although with a population of only 2000, it is over 3 times smaller than Kirkwall.
-Also called the Venice of the North, it has an art gallery and a library, plus several shops and a nearby golf course.
+Also called the Venice of the North, it has the Pier Arts Centre, tourist information, a library, marina, as well as numerous shops and a nearby golf course.

 See the Stromness harbour webcam.

-The Stromness museum includes exhibits about marine life, birds, fossils, fishing, Scapa Flow, Arctic explorer John Rae, and the links between Orkney and Canada involving the Hudson's Bay Company.
+The Stromness museum on Alfred Street includes exhibits about marine life, birds, fossils, fishing, Scapa Flow, Arctic explorer John Rae, and the links between Orkney and Canada involving the Hudson's Bay Company.

 The town is also home to a cinema, theatre, marina, swimming pool, sports centre and a golf course.

-There is an excellent public library (the oldest in Scotland) dating from 1683.
+There is an excellent public library dating from 1683 (the oldest in Scotland) which has Internet access.

 The Tourist Office here is very good.
 There are lots of free information leaflets and videos to watch about the history and wildlife of the islands.